How to Send Your Client an Analytics Report in 60 Seconds

 What clients actually want in a report

-Here's the disconnect: you're spending hours assembling comprehensive reports, and research from AgencyAnalytics shows that clients ignore reports stuffed with too many metrics.
-Small business owners track 10 or fewer KPIs, with almost half watching only 1-5.
+Here is the disconnect.
+You spend hours building a thorough, comprehensive report.
+And research from AgencyAnalytics shows clients ignore the reports that are stuffed with too many metrics.
+Small business owners track 10 or fewer KPIs, and almost half of them watch only 1 to 5.
+The more you pack in, the less they read.

-That's it.
-38% of clients prefer a static PDF they can read on their phone.
+That is the whole list.
+38% of agencies report that their clients favor static reports they can read on their phone.
+So nearly four in ten agencies say their clients would rather have a file they can open than a tool they have to log into.
 Not a live dashboard.
 Not a 20-page slide deck.
-A clean, visual summary they can glance at in two minutes.
+A clean visual summary they can glance at in two minutes, and then get on with their day.

 The 60-second report